dario-vega/demo-tv-streaming-app/README.md

 ````

 WARNING Some queries are raising errors when running using CE.
-Please contact me to have instructions about running KVLite on EE
+Please contact me to have instructions about running EE

 ````